Bird Flu Outbreak Halts Egg Production at Texas Plant

-The largest producer of fresh eggs in the U.S. said Tuesday it had temporarily halted production at a Texas plant after bird flu was found in chickens there.
-Cal-Maine Foods, Inc. stated that around 1.
+The largest producer of fresh eggs in the United States, Cal-Maine Foods, Inc., has stopped production at a Texas plant after bird flu was found in chickens.
+Approximately 1.6 million laying hens and 337,000 pullets were destroyed after the infection was discovered.

-6 million laying hens and 337,000 pullets, accounting for about 3.6% of its total flock, were destroyed due to avian influenza at the facility in Parmer County, Texas.

 We have summarized this news so that you can read it quickly.
 If you are interested in the news, you can read the full text here.
 Read more: